 Cook long-grain rice in under 10 minutes by using a pressure cooker.
 Here, steamed edamame are folded into the rice just before serving so the beans retain their bright color.
-Serve alongside our Asian-style short ribs (see related recipe at left).
+Serve alongside our Asian-style short ribs.
 The directions below are designed for a stovetop pressure cooker; if you are using an electric pressure cooker, follow the manufacturer’s instructions.

 - 1 Tbs. canola oil